damiso15/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/base.py - JSON is one of the standard formats for sharing data representation.
 * models/base.py - Update the class `Base` by adding the class method `def save_to_file(cls, list_objs):` that writes the JSON string representation of `list_objs` to a file
 * models/base.py - Update the class `Base` by adding the static method `def from_json_string(json_string):` that returns the list of the JSON string representation `json_string`
+* models/base.py - Update the class `Base` by adding the class method `def create(cls, **dictionary):` that returns an instance with all attributes already set